 Westlaw, Lexis and Bloomberg Summer Access Policies

-Graduating student passwords will expeire at the end of May 2013.
-Graduating students can extend their passwords for extended summer access here.
-If you have any questions about Westlaw summer access please contact our Westlaw representative, Holly Rush.
+Graduating student passwords will expire at the end of May 2014.
+To get extended summer access through November 30, 2014, please register here.
+If you have questions about Westlaw summer access, please contact our Westlaw representative, Holly Rush.

 Basic Legal Research